levniko/ObjectOriented-HW2/README.md

 # ObjectOrientedC-HW2
-This is a shipping business management utility program with object oriented programmin with C++.
+This is a shipping business management utility program with object oriented programmin in C++.